-The Company made a total donation of N2 Million (2022: Nil) during the year to the Chartered Institute of Stockbrokers (CIS) and the Institute of Capital Market Registrars (ICMR).
+The Company made a total donation of N8 Million (2023:N2,Million) during the year to the SEC's Financial Literacy Technical Committee, Chartered Institute of Stockbrokers, and Impact Her Conference

-(k) Diversity and Inclusion
+(i) Diversity and Inclusion

 NASD is committed to employment policies free from discrimination against existing or potential employees on the grounds of age, race, ethnic and national origin, gender, sexual orientation, faith, or disability.
 The Company's workforce consists of a fair proportion of the genders and is drawn from diverse tribes and cultures within and outside Nigeria.
 The Company continues to recognize the need for diversity and inclusion in leadership including the need to promote gender equality and equity in leadership.